Scooters and Micromobility

 How much does it cost?

 The cost to ride a scooter is based on time (not distance).
-In the Cheyenne market, it costs $1 to start a ride and $0.39 per minute.
+In the Cheyenne market, Bird costs $1 to start a ride and $0.39 per minute.
 Bird also offers a Community Pricing Program to ensure scooter accessibility to marginalized and disadvantaged community members.
+Lime Scooters cost $1 to start a ride and $0.29 per minute.

 What is Geofencing?